-The PPRB considers a more robust audit mechanism essential to the assurance afforded by Medium Robustness TOEs.
+The PPRB considers a more robust audit mechanism essential to the assurance afforded by medium robustness TOEs.
 The PPRB suggests using the following requirements to implement this functionality.
-In using these elements, the PP authors should consider the unique technology-dependant events that would make sense to include as indicators of a potential violation of the policies being enforced by that specific technology.
 If remote administration is not feasible for the technology, then the PP authors should consider modifying the following requirements appropriately.